Zaederx/PatientHealthApp-v1.1/README.md

 ## Modifications

-I have since gone back and have worked on completing aspects of the project not related to Google Cloud/Console [see here for explaination](#main).
+I have since gone back and have worked on completing aspects of the project not related to Google Cloud Console [see here for explaination](#main).